shuisheng/SpringMvcRest/README.md

 # SpringMvcRest
-this an example of spring mvc rest service
+This is an example of spring mvc rest service

 # Java Config (use Java Config instead of web.xml)